* Nonfarm payrolls rose 165,000 in April, jobless rate at 4-year low

 “The weight this jobs report carries from month to month can go some way to reviving the notion that the Fed could taper later this year.”

-The euro slid 0.1 percent to $1.3048, erasing early gains.
-It fell sharply on Thursday when ECB President Mario Draghi said the bank was technically ready for negative deposit rates and noted downside risks to the economy.
+But analysts said sentiment on the euro remained negative after European Central Bank President Mario Draghi said Thursday the bank was technically ready for negative deposit rates and noted downside risks to the economy.